-Because they are the eyes and ears for the crew, a good location scout has to know about lighting and cinematography.
+Because they are the eyes and ears of the crew, a good location scout has to know about lighting and cinematography.
 Like most jobs in the film industry, there is no blatant education requirement, but many go to film school to learn about production.

 A background in management is essential, and many have experience as an associate producer or line producer.
 Because of all the legal matters involved with location scouting, a familiarity with insurance, contracts, and liability issues is a plus.
 Location scouts rely on a solid network of people cultivated from their time in the industry.
 This network includes other scouts, filmmakers, film commissions, local government, and locals from different neighborhoods.

 Therefore, it is crucial for a location scout to be communicative and have strong interpersonal skills.
 Scouts are creative but realistic types who are quick to solve problems that might arise on a set.
 They are great at multitasking because they have to work long hours and juggle multiple location negotiations at once.

 Location scouts begin their careers working from the bottom and climbing to the top.
 So when asking how to become a location scout, there isn’t one specific way.
 They start humbly as production assistants on sets, learning from everyone around them and starting their network of connections.

 There are also positions as location production assistants, which help prep or wrap locations, so they are often not on an active set.
 A step above that is a location assistant.
 This person is on set before, during, and after a shoot.
 They keep the space clean, locals happy, and assist with anything location-related.
 While this position is often only found in big productions, it still can require a team of one to three people.